 Your biggest issue may be deciding which of the most popular hiking apps to plot out your next great hike.
 That’s why we’ve gathered some of the best hiking apps currently available, complete with a breakdown of what each has to offer.

-No matter your skill level or interests, we’ll help you find the best hiking app.
-So grab your best trail boots, strap on your backpack, and get ready to hit the trail.
+We’ll help you find the best hiking app regardless of your skill level or interests.
+So grab your trail boots, strap on your backpack, and get ready to hit the trail.

 Editor’s Note: Trail safety is important, and if you’re out in the woods a lot, it’s a good idea to invest in a satellite communicator like the Garmin inReach Mini or Zoleo.
 These gadgets work wherever there’s a view of the sky and use GPS and satellite connections to help you check in with loved ones or summon Search and Rescue if needed.